Nature Study

 Brenda Tchoundjo

-Brenda Tchoundjo has a Master’s degree in Teaching and Learning with Technology (MATLT) from Ashford University and a certification for teaching English as a second language.
-She has taught in many different capacities from child development centers to community colleges, military environments and homeschool co-ops.
+[email protected]Brenda Tchoundjo holds a Master’s in Teaching and Learning with Technology (MATLT) from Ashford University and is certified in Teaching English as a Second Language.
+With a rich background spanning child development centers, community colleges, military programs, and homeschool co-ops, Brenda brings a dynamic, learner-centered approach to education.

 Quarter 1